 Additional coverage to protect you if you cause an accident is optional, but liability coverage will provide compensation for another party’s losses.

 A fault system determines the party that pays for the losses which result from a car accident.
-Whereas, in a no-fault state, a victim must first file a claim with their own insurance company to recover compensation.
-In order to file a claim against the at-fault driver, there are typically certain thresholds a claim must meet before a victim can step outside the confines of no-fault law, such as serious injury or a monetary threshold.
+Whereas, in a no-fault state, a victim must first file a claim with their own car insurance company to recover compensation.
+In order to file an accident claim against the at-fault driver, there are typically certain thresholds a claim must meet before a victim can step outside the confines of no-fault law, such as serious personal injury or a monetary threshold.

-Having an experienced personal injury attorney representing you if you’ve been injured in an accident that was due to the negligence of another, will increase your chances of obtaining a full and fair settlement.
+Having an experienced personal injury attorney in Las Vegas representing you if you’ve been injured in a car accident that was due to the negligence of another, will increase your chances of obtaining a full and fair settlement.
 A lawyer will have the resources and a team that can conduct a thorough investigation into the facts surrounding the collision, while also taking care to document the extent of your injuries and other damages.
-This can be completed by collecting your medical records, bills, and other employment or financial records on your behalf.
+This can be completed by collecting your medical records, bills, police report, and other employment or financial records on your behalf.

 If your portion of the fault does not exceed 50 percent, you may still be able to win compensation.
 However, your damages will be reduced by your own percentage of negligence.
 If your amount of liability is 51 percent or more, you will be unable to obtain compensation from the other involved party, due to Nevada’s modified comparative negligence law (Section 41.141 of the Nevada Revised Statutes).

-If you have been injured in a car accident and have questions about recovering compensation, contact Harris & Harris Injury Lawyers online or at (702) 384-1414.
+If you have been injured in an auto accident and have questions about recovering compensation through a personal injury lawsuit, contact Harris & Harris Injury Lawyers online or at (702) 384-1414.
 We will evaluate your case and discuss your legal options in a free consultation.